A Comparison of the Australian and Canadian Political Systems

 John Kilcullen

-Copyright (c) 2000, R.J.
+Copyright (c) 2000, 2025, R.J.
 Kilcullen.

-Some differences:
+Some differences

-1. The British North America Act, sections 91 and 92, gave specific powers to the Provinces (equivalent to our States) and gave the residue of government power to the Dominion (equivalent to our Commonwealth), whereas the Australian Constitution (Sections 51, 52) lists the powers of the Commonwealth and tacitly leaves the residue with the States.
 (The framers of the Australian Constitution thought that the Canadian constitution's grant of the residue of power to the centre meant that the Dominion government would over time gain too much in power in comparison with the Provinces; see Helen Irving, To Constitute a Nation, pp. 64-6.
-This did not happen in Canada, but in Australia the federal government has been able to extend its powers considerably, especially by use of Sections 51(xxix) and 96.)
+This did not in fact happen in Canada, but in Australia the federal government has been able to extend its powers considerably, especially by use of Sections 51(xxix) and 96.)

 3. Members of the Canadian Senate are appointed, when vacancies occur, by the federal Government of the day, and they hold office until age 75 -- i.e. they are never elected and do not come up for re-appointment.
-Normally the Canadian Senate does not persist in rejecting legislation approved by the Canadian House of Commons, but it has done so on some important occasions.
+Normally the Canadian Senate does not persist in rejecting legislation approved by the Canadian House of Commons, though it has done so on some important occasions.
 The Australian Senate is an elected body which has often been in conflict with the House of Representatives.

 Return to The Australian Constitution: A First Reading.